-A major in philanthropic studies requires completion of general education and distribution requirements, and the completion of a total of 33 credit hours, with a minimum grade of C in each course in philanthropic studies.
-A minor requires completion of 15 credit hours in philanthropic studies.
+A major in philanthropic leadership requires completion of general education and distribution requirements, and the completion of a total of 45 credit hours, with a minimum grade of C in each course in philanthropic leadership.

 This course list is intended to assist students and advisors in course scheduling.
 If you have questions about a course or other program requirements, please contact: